Ayobamininuola/MS-Project-1/README.md

 ### Frameworks, Libraries & Programs Used
 1. [Bootstrap 4.6.x](https://getbootstrap.com/docs/4.6/getting-started/introduction/):
-    Bootstrap was used for responsiveness of the site and some advanced coding
+    Bootstrap was used for responsiveness of the site and some advanced coding.

 2. Hover.css:
- Hover.css was used on Social media footer icon to have a transition effect when hovered over
+ Hover.css was used on Social media footer icon to have a transition effect when hovered over.

 3. [Font Awesome](https://fontawesome.com/):
     Font awesome was used to import icons used for social media on all pages.

 4. [Google Fonts](https://fonts.google.com/):
-    Google Fonts was used to import "Roboto and Satisfy" font family into style.css which were used throughout the project
+    Google Fonts was used to import "Roboto and Satisfy" font family into style.css which were used throughout the project.

 5. [Javascript](https://getbootstrap.com/docs/4.6/getting-started/javascript/):
-    Javascript was used as part of Bootstrap to make Navabar toogler used on all pages as well ad scrollspy used on recommendations pages
+    Javascript was used as part of Bootstrap to make Navbar toogler used on all pages as well as scrollspy used on recommendations pages.

 6. [Git](https://gitpod.io/workspaces):
-    Git was used for version control to push and commit to Github
+    Git was used for version control to push and commit to Github.

 7. [GitHub](https://github.com/):
-    GitHub is used to store the project code
+    GitHub is used to store the project code.

 8. [Tinypng](https://tinypng.com/):
-    Tinypng was used to compress images used throughout the project
+    Tinypng was used to compress images used throughout the project.

 9. [Pexels](https://www.pexels.com/):
     Free and high resolution images downloaded from the site were used in the project.

 10. Wiki:
     Other images used in the project were from wiki site with sources referenced in the project.
+(Because of the quantity, sources could not be provided here).

 11. [HD-trailers](http://www.hd-trailers.net/):
-    All videos used in the project were dwonloaded from the above site free.
+    All videos used in the project were downloaded from the above site free.

 12. Figma:
     Figma was used to create Wifeframes for the project.
 See here: